Roasted Branzino Recipe

 5 from 33 votes

-Simple and elegant, this roasted branzino recipe is one of the easiest and most reliable ways to cook this delicate fish in under 20 minutes.
+Simple and elegant, roasted branzino is the easiest and most reliable way to cook this delicate fish in under 20 minutes.
+It’s packed with Mediterranean flavors and yields tender, flaky, and crisp fish every time.
 Watch the video below to see how I make it in my kitchen!

 Servings: 8 servings